fanpu/website/_pages/courses.md

 - 17-604 &nbsp; **Communications for Software Leaders II**, [Dominick (Nick) Frollini](https://www.linkedin.com/in/frollini/) {: .course-item #course17604 }

+  The highlight of this class were 3 different mock negotiation scenarios that you had to roleplay and perform
+  I really enjoyed the negotiation exercises in particular, they were very exciting and put me in the shoes of roles that I would have never imagined playing them before.
+Nick is a very enthusiastic teacher, his lectures are very clear and well-paced, and it's clear he has done this so many times that it's almost like a rehearsed performance that flows so smoothly.
+Thanks for a great semester!

 I TA'd for [10-708 Probabilistic Graphical Models](https://andrejristeski.github.io/10708-S23/) under [Andrej